Alfonso de la Cueva, 1st Marquess of Bedmar: Early years

 After the fiasco of Venice, Bedmar went to Flanders as president of the council.
 In 1622 he received the red hat of a cardinal.
 Later, he became the ambassador extraordinary and counselor of Governor of the Habsburg Netherlands, Infanta Isabella Clara Eugenia and the Junta of War in Flanders.

-The authorship of an anonymous work, Squitinio della libertà Veneta, published at Mirandola in 1612, has been attributed to him.
+The authorship of an anonymous work, Squitinio della libertà Veneta (Examination of Venetian liberty), published at Mirandola in 1612, has been attributed to him.